LSEG-API-Samples/Article.OpenPermID.Python.APIs/README.md

 ![Quota](Quota.png)

 **Note:** This method doesn't return the current quota information.
-It returns records of daily and used quota that appeared inside the HTTP's headers.
+It returns records of daily and used quota inside the HTTP's headers.

 ### 9. Logging